autistic-symposium/mev-toolkit/sandwich/README.md

 * the main theme of sandwich attacks is the deterministic price slippage caused by available liquidity in the pool, which is deterministic . slipage is the change in the price of an asset during a trade.

+* sandwiches (and most frontruns) are often labelled **toxic mev** because the tx that is frontrun either executes at worse conditions or fails to execute.

-* a softer side of sandwich attacks is on the lens of economic efficiency, on which an order can create a consumer surplus and the absence of a [nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium). the bot operator would love the economic system back.
+* a softer side of sandwich is on the lens of economic efficiency, on which an order can create a consumer surplus and the absence of a [nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium). the bot operator would love the economic system back.

 <br>